The Asymptotic Behavior of Attention in Transformers: Simulations and empirical validation

-In Figure~\ref{4:4} we display the evolution of the function $E : (\mathcal{E}_W^n)^\ell \to \mathbb{R}^+$ defined as: along $100$ trajectories of~\eqref{Transformer_masked_id} from random initial conditions drawn from an element-wise uniform distribution on $]-0.5,0.5[$, and then projected to the sphere.
-The function $E$ only becomes zero when all the tokens are located at the same configuration.
-We can appreciate in Figure~\ref{4:4} how the function $E$ converges to zero along all the trajectories.
+In \cref{4:4} we display the evolution of the function $E$ along $100$ trajectories of~\cref{Transformer} for random initial conditions drawn from an element-wise uniform distribution on $]-0.5,0.5[$, and then projected to the sphere.
+We can appreciate in \cref{4:4} how the function $E$ converges to zero along all the trajectories.